 The American Crocodile is easily spotted in Flamingo.
-Distinguished from the American Alligator by its lighter gray skin and a triangular-shaped, narrow snout crocs inhabit the brackish coastal waters of Flamingo, South Florida and the Florida Keys.
+Distinguished from the American Alligator by its lighter gray skin and triangular-shaped, narrow snout crocs inhabit the brackish coastal waters of Flamingo, South Florida, and also the Florida Keys.
 The area is the only main crocodile habitat in North America.
-Its alligator cousin has darker skin and prefers inland fresh water.
+Its alligator cousin has darker skin and prefers inland freshwater.
 While African and Australian crocodiles can be menacing, the American Crocodile is considered timid and less aggressive than the alligator.

 The easy walking Anhinga Trail is filled with wildlife

 Royal Palm Hammock, adjacent to the Taylor Slough, derives its name from the native Florida palm and is located just south of the main park entrance.
-Three trails are accessible from the center (Anhinga, Gumbo Limbo and Old Ingraham Trails).
+Three trails are accessible from the center (Anhinga, Gumbo Limbo, and also Old Ingraham Trails).
 The popular Anhinga Trail is an easy boardwalk that will lead to a freshwater marsh teeming with wildlife.
-There you may see nesting anhingas, cormorants, green herons, moorhens, wood storks, herons, turtles and alligators of all sizes.
+There you may see nesting anhingas, cormorants, green herons, moorhens, wood storks, herons, turtles, and also alligators of all sizes.

 West Lake mangrove boardwalk

-Filled with brackish water, West Lake is the jumping off point for a kayak trail.
-Or, you might consider the ½-mile mangrove boardwalk with wild bromeliads leading to the lake.
+Filled with brackish water, West Lake is the jumping-off point for a kayak trail.
+Or, you also might consider the ½-mile mangrove boardwalk with wild bromeliads leading to the lake.

 The Eco Pond is located west of the Flamingo Marina.
 The ½ mile loop around the pond has a well-worn path with a nice elevated observation platform for bird watching.
-Look for black-necked stilts, wood storks, egrets, ducks, coots, various resident and migratory birds.
-Hawks, eagles and other birds of prey are often flying overhead and in the nearby fields.
+Look for black-necked stilts, wood storks, egrets, ducks, coots, various residents, and also migratory birds.
+Hawks, eagles, and also other birds of prey are often flying overhead and in the nearby fields.
 Butterflies are also seen in abundant numbers.

-On a side note, mosquitoes can be present anytime of the year depending on weather and rainfall, but they’re less numerous in the cooler months.
+On a side note, mosquitoes can be present any time of the year in the Florida Everglades depending on weather and rainfall, but they’re less numerous in the cooler months.
 Whenever you visit, it is always a good idea to be prepared with repellant.